runionnayrb/BOREALIS/replit.md

 - **Data Management**: TanStack Query for data fetching, caching, and state management.
 - **XSS Protection**: Two-layer defense for rich text notes (Tiptap escaping + DOMPurify sanitization).
 - **Auto-Report Creation**: When adding the first training to a new report, the system automatically checks for an existing report on that date (GET /api/reports/date/:date) and either reuses it or creates a new one, respecting the "One Report Per Day" constraint.
+- **Email Integration**: Replit Outlook connector for OAuth authentication.
+Training reports can be sent via email using Microsoft Graph API with customizable templates, distribution lists, and automatic date variable replacement.

 ### Feature Specifications
 - **Secure Authentication**: Login/signup with hashed passwords and session management.